7968 Elst–Pizarro

 Subsequently, around the next perihelion in November 2001, the cometary activity appeared again, and persisted for 5 months.
 It again came to perihelion on 8 February 2013.
-The outgassing was found to happen only on small part of the surface measuring less than 600 m in effective diameter, likely being the relatively recent (younger than 100 million years) impact crater.
+The outgassing was found to happen only on a small part of the surface measuring less than 600 m in effective diameter, likely being the relatively recent (younger than 100 million years) impact crater.

-At present, seven other objects that are cross-listed as both comets and asteroids: 2060 Chiron (95P/Chiron), 4015 Wilson–Harrington (107P/Wilson–Harrington), 60558 Echeclus (174P/Echeclus), 118401 LINEAR (176P/LINEAR), (282P/2003 BM_{80}), (288P/2006 VW_{139}), (362P/2008 GO_{98}), and (433P/2005 QN_{173}).
+At present, there are eight other objects that are cross-listed as both comets and asteroids: 2060 Chiron (95P/Chiron), 4015 Wilson–Harrington (107P/Wilson–Harrington), 60558 Echeclus (174P/Echeclus), 118401 LINEAR (176P/LINEAR), (282P/2003 BM_{80}), (288P/2006 VW_{139}), (362P/2008 GO_{98}), and (433P/2005 QN_{173}).
 As a dual status object, astrometric observations of 7968 Elst–Pizarro should be reported under the minor planet designation.

 Exploration

-Castalia is a proposed mission concept for a robotic spacecraft to explore Pizarro and make the first in situ measurements of water in the asteroid belt, and thus, help solve the mystery of the origin of Earth's water.
+Castalia is a proposed mission concept for a robotic spacecraft to explore Elst–Pizarro and make the first in situ measurements of water in the asteroid belt, and thus, help solve the mystery of the origin of Earth's water.
 The lead is Colin Snodgrass, from The Open University in the UK.
 Castalia was proposed in 2015 and 2016 to the European Space Agency within the Cosmic Vision programme missions M4 and M5, but it was not selected.
 The team continues to mature the mission concept and science objectives.
 Because of the construction time required and orbital dynamics, a launch date of October 2028 was proposed.

 Castalia mission scientists are now considering instrument contributions for the Chinese ZhengHe comet exploration mission, which will conduct detailed remote sensing and in-situ measurements at Elst–Pizarro in 2032 following a proposed launch in 2025.